 Get the Right Amount of Zzz’s

 College (depending on your degree and course) could be taking a toll on your health with sleep deprivation.
-According to NCBI, about 50% of college students have experienced daytime sleepiness while 70% suffered insufficient sleep.
-This can be a problem as sleep deprivation can lead to lower grades, mood swings, and higher risk of vehicular accidents.
+According to NCBI, about 50% of college students have experienced daytime sleepiness, while 70% suffered from insufficient sleep.
+This can be a problem as sleep deprivation can lead to lower grades, mood swings, and a higher risk of vehicular accidents.

-If you happen to be a neurotic planner, getting this in your list could increase your health, energy, and even your life!
+If you happen to be a neurotic planner, getting this on your list could increase your health, energy, and even your life!
 To set realistic goals, you can start with creating a routine out of this objective.
-Try establishing a pattern that your brain can adjust to easily (the key word here is “easily”) because the simpler it is, the more likely will your brain cooperate.
-College life is already hectic as it is; establishing a routine may also get you some much needed Zzz’s in the long run.
+Try establishing a pattern that your brain can adjust to easily (the keyword here is “easily”) because the simpler it is, the more likely will your brain cooperate.
+College life is already hectic as it is; establishing a routine may also get you some much-needed Zzz’s in the long run.

-For the neurotic note-taker: Instead of writing “get more sleep” try “get 7 hours of sleep for X week (or days).”
-This is a good start to establishing this routine.
+For the neurotic note-taker: Instead of writing “get more sleep,” try “get 7 hours of sleep for X week (or days).”
+This is an excellent start to establishing this routine.

 Find Time to Exercise

-College life can get pretty hectic and finding time to prepare healthy meals and establishing an exercise schedule can be close to impossible.
+College life can get pretty hectic, and finding time to prepare healthy meals and establish an exercise schedule can be nearly impossible.
 In this era of mobile phones and computers, health issues may crop up from the sedentary behavior of stressed college students.

 But there is a solution.

 Try integrating physical activity into your routine for at least 30 minutes.
-Studies have shown that those who engage in physical exercises such as walking, jogging, or going to the gym benefit from improve memory, better concentration, stress relief, and better mood.
+Studies have shown that those who engage in physical exercises such as walking, jogging, or going to the gym improve memory, concentration, stress relief, and mood.

 If you’re trying to lose some pounds and get your man-bod or woman-bod back, 30 minutes of exercise per day can help you get your figure goals.
-The intensity and frequency of your exercise may vary depending on may factors, but the important thing is just to get started.
+The intensity and frequency of your workout may vary depending on many factors, but the important thing is just to get started.